anselrognlie/EbbyCalc/README.md

 ## Percent Calculations

-The % key works as a sort of equal sign, indicating that whatever binary operation has been input, the second argument should be interpretted as a percent.
+The % key works as a sort of equal sign, indicating that whatever binary operation has been input, the second argument should be interpreted as a percent.
 Thus,

 80 + 50 % yields 120 (80 plus 50 percent of 80).
 80 - 50 % yields 40 (80 minus 50 percent of 80).
 80 × 50 % yields 40 (80 times 50 percent (= .5 = divided by 2)).
 80 ÷ 50 % yields 160 (80 divided by 50 percent (= .5 = times 2)).

-Each press of the = key will peform the same percent calculation on the current result.
+Each press of the = key will perform the same percent calculation on the current result.
 So each of the above examples would either add, subtract, multiply, or divide 50 percent from the new result.

 e.g. 80 + 50 % yields 120
 = 180